Gluten-Free Pumpkin Chocolate Cookies

 • 1 cup canned pumpkin

-• Chocolate chunks
+• Chocolate chunks or chips

 Instructions

-• Stir in the egg, vanilla, and pumpkin puree and mix well until smooth.
+• Beat softened butter and sugar until creamy.
+Stir in egg, vanilla, and pumpkin puree and mix well until smooth.

 • Preheat the oven to 350ºF (180°C).
 Line baking sheets with parchment paper or silicone mats.

-• Let soften the dough at room temperature for 10 minutes.
-Drop large cookie dough balls on the prepared sheets, spacing them an inch or so.
+• Let the dough soften at room temperature for 10 minutes.
+Drop large cookie doughballs on the prepared sheets, spacing them an inch or so.

 • Use your fingers to gently press down on the balls and flatten them slightly.
 Place the chocolate chunks on the surface of the cookies.